JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

     )
     .dragAndDropTarget(
         // With "true" as the value of shouldStartDragAndDrop,
-        // drag and drop operations are enabled unconditionally.
+        // drag-and-drop operations are enabled unconditionally.
         shouldStartDragAndDrop = { true },
         target = dragAndDropTarget
     )